 Cades Cove is a historic area of the park, and home to a settlement where people lived, up until the park was created.
 Cades Cove is also the most visited area of the park, and represents everything the Great Smoky Mountains National Park is known for.
 Cades Cove has everything: historic buildings and cabins, scenic mountain views, abundant wildlife (including black bears), hiking trails, water falls, creeks and streams, and horseback riding.

 Another historic area, similar to Cades Cove, but a little more off the beaten path is Cataloochee Valley.
-Like Cades Cove, Cataloochee Valley as the site of two fairly large settlements: Big Cataloochee and Little Cataloochee.
-The area is known for it’s historic structures, peaceful valley’s and creeks, hiking trails, horseback riding, wildlife and camping.
+The area is known for its historic structures, peaceful valley's and creeks, hiking trails, horseback riding, wildlife and camping.

 Cataloochee is mostly known for Elk, and people travel from all of the world into Cataloochee Valley to see the Elk, which were introduced into the valley in 2001.
 Elk, native to the area, had gone extinct in the area due to to hunting.
 25 Elk were reintroduced into the park and and are thriving.